MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6078.
 Finance & Investments.
 3 Credit Hours.

-An introduction to finance, including the fundamental concepts of financial accounting, corporate finance and portfolio optimization.
-This course emphasizes basic concepts related to both equities and fixed income securities.
+An introduction to finance, including the fundamental concepts of financial accounting, valuation, portfolio optimization, trading and investment strategies.
+The course develops and uses mathematical modeling, statistical analysis and programming tools.
 Credit not allowed for MGT 6078 and MGT 6080.

 MGT 6080.
 Investments.
 3 Credit Hours.

 Introduction to securities markets and study of theory and practice of security analysis and portfolio management concepts as applied to equities and fixed-income securities.
+Portfolio management relies on probability theory, statistical analysis, and computational methods.
 Credit not allowed for MGT 6078 and MGT 6080.

 MGT 6081.
 Derivative Securities.
 3 Credit Hours.

-An introduction to options, futures, and swaps is provided.
+An introduction to mathematical models used to price options, futures, and swaps is provided.
 Concepts of arbitrage, index trading, and portfolio insurance are discussed.

 An overview of the real estate development process from concept through design, feasibility, financing, construction, marketing, management and ultimate sale or long term financing.